Abandoned & Little-Known Airfields:

 from our original Cubs & Champs as trainers into the more modern Cessna 150s.

 We debated for a long time regarding the conversion,

-as the Champs were $8 per hour and the Cessnas were to be $13.
+as the Champs were $8/hour & the Cessnas were to be $13.

 Would the customers pay that high a price?